Burnaby Women's Counselling

 Why do I feel anxious?

 Feelings of anxiety can stem from various places.
-For some people, their anxiety is rooted in their childhood or adolescence, for others, it is rooted in their family of origin.
+For some women, their anxiety is rooted in their childhood or adolescence, for others, it is rooted in their family of origin.
 Childhood abuse or trauma, traumatic life experiences, and attachment styles may also explain why someone feels anxious.
 At Ease Counselling in Burnaby helps clients unpack the origins of their anxiety in a safe, non-judgmental space.
 Many people feel anxious in life, and as your counsellor, I’m interested in learning more about what your anxiety is trying to communicate to you.
 What if I told you many of the clients I support experience some form of anxiety?

 How do you address shame in therapy?